juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* Still no house viewings - we're working on making the garden look nicer in the mean time and now the weather is getting better, we'll start getting some viewings.
+* Still no house viewings - waiting for contracts to end with current estate agents so we try a different one
+* Situation at home is no longer amicable and I have moved out of the house.
+Looking for a place to rent

 ### Reading
 * [The Outsider by Stephen King](https://bookwyrm.social/book/36200/s/the-outsider "The Outsider by Stephen King")